-- Applicants are permitted a re-attempt of the physical assessment should they fail their first attempt at the OFAT. - Applicants have the ability to re-attempt the physical assessment on another day within the physical assessment period of the campaign they are applying for. - The physical assessment in its entirety must be completed again on a re-attempt.
+- Applicants are permitted a re-attempt of the physical assessment should they fail their first attempt at the OFAT. - Applicants may re-attempt the physical assessment on another day within the physical assessment period of the campaign they are applying for. - The physical assessment in its entirety must be completed again on a re-attempt.